juancadile/PyETR-myfork/docs/index.md

 !!! book "Note for readers of *Reason and Inquiry*"
     Anywhere you see a box like this one will be a reference to the book *Reason & Inquiry*.

+For very short discussion of the erotetic theory see [Koralus and Wang-Maścianica 2023](https://arxiv.org/abs/2303.17276).
+The earliest version of a fragment of the erotetic theory of reason (not fully equivalent to the present version) goes back to [Koralus and Mascarenhas 2013](https://onlinelibrary.wiley.com/doi/10.1111/phpe.12029).

 Most users can dive straight in [here](./getting_started/overview.md) for the overview of the book and code.
-Book readers who may wish to understand how it relates to the code should instead begin [here](./theory/systems.md), before returning to the overview in "Getting Started".
+This documentation focuses features of the python package and does not attempt to provide a standalone motivation or explanation of the erotetic theory, which is a book length endeavour.
+Book readers who may wish to understand how it relates to the code should instead begin [here](./theory/systems.md), before returning to the overview in "Getting Started"."

 The documentation is structured as follows.